By Dr J Floor Anthoni (2010, updated occasionally)

 Michael Oppenheimer, Princeton University

-Ben Santer, Lawrence Livermore National Laboratory Who doctored the IPCC report.
+Ben Santer, Lawrence Livermore National Laboratory Who doctored the IPCC report and messed up Wikipedia.

 Richard Somerville, Scripps Institution of Oceanography